Athaodam/Adventures-with-Ayahuasca/README.md

 [^ref4]: McKenna, 2004 and Szára, 2007  in Frecska, Bokor, and Winkelman 2016, 2
 [^ref5]: Center for Western Studies (Flagstaff, Journal of Ethnobiology., vol. v.
 6-7 1986-87 (Flagstaff, Ariz. :Center for Western Studies, 1986): 235.
 [^ref6]: Ibid, 236.
-[ref^29]: Beatriz Caiuby Labate, Clancy Cavnar, and Françoise Barbira Freedman.
+[^ref29]: Beatriz Caiuby Labate, Clancy Cavnar, and Françoise Barbira Freedman.
 “Notes on the Expansion and Reinvention of Ayahuasca Shamanism,” in Ayahuasca Shamanism in the Amazon and Beyond  (New York: Oxford University Press, 2014).
 Beatriz Caiuby  Labate ed.
 The World Ayahuasca Diaspora: Reinventions and Controversies (London ; New York: Routledge, Taylor & Francis Group, 2017).
+[^ref30]:  Evgenia Fotiou, “The Globalization of Ayahuasca Shamanism and the Erasure of Indigenous Shamanism.”
+Anthropology of Consciousness 27, no. 2 (September 1, 2016): 151–79.
+[^ref31]: Labate et. al., “Notes on the Expansion and Reinvention of Ayahuasca Shamanism.”
+Esther Jean  Langdon, “The Revitalization of Yajé Shamanism among the Siona: Strategies of Survival in Historical Context.”
+Anthropology of Consciousness 27, no. 2 (September 1, 2016): 180–203.
+[^ref32]: Leanne M Fecteau, “The Ayahuasca Patent Revocation: Raising Questions About Current U.S. Patent Policy,” Boston College Third World Law Journal 21, no. 1 (January 2001): 84-85.